copernicus-mogley/zkav.club/README.md

 — [Roosevelt Gordones](https://x.com/gordonesTV) - [gordonesTV](https://gordonestv.com/) - Content Creator and Technology Educator

-I worked with zkAV club in Berlin to produce my talk for ZConV.
+I worked with Zk AV Club in Berlin to produce my talk for ZConV.
 They ran the entire virtual event with a lean team, and made it very engaging and interactive.
 I appreciate their deep knowledge of the privacy space and their contributions to events in the community, and hope to work with them on many projects to come.

 — [@therealyingtong](https://github.com/therealyingtong)